luggesexe/license-plate-library/README.md

   echo $generate;

   // The generateGermanLicensePlate(); function accepts a region and a city parameter.
+  // The accepted region parameters are stated below.
-  // At the current time region just accepts "NRW" and the city parameter any city code from the given array.
+  // The city parameter is any city code from the given array.

   $generateRandomFromNRW = $LPL->generateGermanLicensePlate("NRW");
 ```